tinacms/tina.io/content/guides/gatsby/git/configuration.md

 ---
-title: Configure How Content Is Created
+title: Configure Content Creation
 ---

+When creating new files, you may want to populate those files with default data, or have the user input data to help configure how that file is created.

 ## Customizing the Create Form

-`RemarkCreatorPlugin` accepts a `fields` option, similar to [Remark Form](/guides/gatsby/git/create-remark-form).
+`RemarkCreatorPlugin` & `JsonCreatorPlugin` accept a `fields` option.
 When using a custom create form, all callback functions will receive an object containing all form data.

+One example of how to use this option could be that every new blog post needs a title, date & author to be created.
+So you could make fields to capture those values.
+The example below shows how you can capture data to format the path of where the new file is created in the content directory.

 **Example: Create Posts in Subdirectories**